- If you can't set up a mobile hotspot on Windows 10, the cause might be your driver or certain settings.

 This simple virtual router program allows you to share Internet access from your laptop with your smartphone, tablet, video player, e-reader, other laptops, and even nearby peers.
 It is unrestricted and may be used anywhere in the world.

 As a result, all your household devices should easily connect, without you having to resort to additional hardware.

 Besides, the app offers real-time network usage monitoring and firewall protection for each connected device.

 - Press the Windows key + X hotkey and select Device Manager.

 - Double-click Network adapter to expand the adapter list.

 - Next, double-click your current network adapter, such as Realtek Wireless Lan, to open its properties.

 - Then select 802.11d and Enable (or Long only) from the Value drop-down menu.

 - Click View on the Device Manager window and select Show hidden devices.

-- Select the Power Management tab shown in the snapshot directly below.
+- Select the Power Management tab.

 - Uncheck the Allow the computer to turn off this device to save power option if it’s currently selected.